-We make factual and current affairs documentaries.
-Our films have won six Emmys, four BAFTAs, four Royal Television Society Awards, three Grierson documentary awards, a duPont award, the Robert F Kennedy Journalism Award for International Television, and many other major international TV awards.
+Quicksilver documentaries have won six Emmys, four BAFTAs, four Royal Television Society Awards, three Grierson documentary awards, two duPont awards, the Robert F Kennedy Journalism Award for International Television, and many other major international TV awards.

 Other recent films include: